Really OLD Archives:

 A trip down Memory Lane

 I recently took a trip down memory lane while on vacation this summer.
-I visited Evansville, Indiana - home of my first job (Evansville Philharmonic and University of Evansville) out of college.
+I visited Evansville, Indiana - home of my

 I also stopped by Indiana University for a fun evening at "Bears" - the local restaurant/hang out.
-Special "thanks" to Todd Sheehan for "hosting" my visit in Evansville!
+Special

 Virtual Recitals